d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \vspace{0.3in}

-\newpage
 **Step 3**: Once we have collected data, the next step is to *summarize and visualize the data*.

 6. How many people in your class were correct in identifying Bumba?
-Using the class size from question 2, calculate the proportion of students who correctly identified Bumba.
+Using the class size from question 3, calculate the proportion of students who correctly identified Bumba.

 \begin{center}
 $\mbox{proportion} = \frac{\mbox{number of students who correctly identified Bumba}}{\mbox{total number of students}}$